One-2-3-45/One-2-3-45/README.md

 python run.py --img_path PATH_TO_INPUT_IMG --half_precision

 # 2. Interactive demo (Gradio) with a friendly web interface
-#    An URL will be provided in the output
+#    A URL will be provided in the output
 #    (Local: 127.0.0.1:7860; Public: XXXXXXX.gradio.live)
 cd demo/
 python app.py